ArsenijVideman/tasksmanager/README.md

-# New feature
+# New feature 🔨

-## I added information about myself to this project and also slightly changed the position of the buttons on the site
+## I added information about myself to this project and also slightly changed the position of the buttons on the site.👀

 To start the project, you need to install django first.